 2. Cabin Bathrooms

 Most standard balcony and inside bathrooms are tight on space for everyone – don’t expect to be able to bend down easily!
-A majority have showers with curtains which make them more flexible but some have fixed cubicles with doors.
+Some have showers with curtains which make them more flexible to fixed cubicles with doors.

 Tip: If the curtain or door won’t close then you can always ask for extra towels to line the floor outside the shower area.